Happy Birthday, Sister Clare Crockett

 We would echo these words.
 The connections and graces we have received here will probably never be adequately chronicled.
 We have also seen graces in the lives of those who visit the monastery, such as a transformation from sadness to joy, a new zeal, or a new depth of love for God.

 There are also more remarkable graces.
-Last week a friend of the monastery who had recently been diagnosed with liver disease after tests that had been taking place for a few months reported that after she was interiorly moved to pray to Sister Clare for healing (despite not having much of a devotion to her), she felt an instant change, and the most recent tests have come back normal.
+Last week a friend of the monastery who had recently been diagnosed with liver disease after tests that had been taking place for a few months reported that after she was interiorly moved to pray to Sister Clare for healing (despite not having much of a devotion to her), she felt an instant change, and preliminary tests with positive results and continues to invoke Sr Clare as the treatment progresses.
 She mentioned that, while researching this, she discovered that a year previously another woman had apparently been healed from liver failure.
 She wondered why Sister Clare seemed so interested in those that suffer from liver disease.

 The monks discussed this at recreation, and one monk suggested it was because Sister Clare had experienced the effects of alcoholism on those around her.
 Alcoholism, of course, causes liver problems, and so the connection would be logical.
 Could it be that she suffered secretly in her heart from this more than she revealed?
 Our heavenly friends tend to have a special interest in those areas where our pain reminds them of those glorious pains which, by suffering for love, gained for them an eternity in which to love Jesus and to make Him loved.
 And may God grant this grace of making Jesus loved to Sister Clare, now and for a long time to come.